 2. Follow the correct ratio

-Having a roadmap of the five main questions you need to write approximately the same amount of text, answering every of them.
+Having a roadmap of the five main questions you need to write approximately the same amount of text, answering all of them.

 In my case I even have done a new paragraph clearly clarifying every issue of discussion – reason for coming, what I will do in the UK, choice of the city, what value I will add to the UK digital technology sector and, finally, – a paragraph about long-term plans.